 Break Past the Misconceptions about Smart Homes

 Smart home automation is often a generalized and broad concept.
 As such, it’s easy for misinformation about home technology to spread.
-Whether you’re just now learning about the possibilities of automation in your Cherry Hill, NJ home or you consider yourself a smart home aficionado, it’s never a bad time to ensure you have an accurate idea of what automation can do for you.
+Whether you’re just now learning about the possibilities of automation in your Philadelphia, NJ home or you consider yourself a smart home aficionado, it’s never a bad time to ensure you have an accurate idea of what automation can do for you.
 Read on to challenge your understanding against these five common myths.

 1. You have to be tech-savvy to live in a smart home